yareyaska/my-pizza/README.md

-#DELANI STUDIO
+#my-pizza

-#### this is a project of delani studio.
+#### this is a project of my-pizza.

 #### By **yussuf hussein**

 ## Description
-This project is a site of delani studio which contains information about the studio,what they do,services offered,contact information and how to assist u.
+This project is a site of my-pizza which contains information about my-pizza,my  work and services offered,

 ## Setup/Installation Requirements
 To start using this project use the following commands:

 * git clone
-* cd DELANI-STUDIOO
+* cd my-pizza
 * subl .
 * code .
 *Google chrome or Mozilla and internet connection(to start using the project u should have the aboved mentioned things.)